mullerdavid/ctf_writeups/cyberquest24/Crypto_Ready_Set_Attack/WRITEUP.md

 # Factorizing

 It was a 512 bit key, which can be factorized in a reasonable timeframe on consumer hardware.
 It took 41 hours on a few years old 12th gen i7 using [cado-nfs](https://cado-nfs.gitlabpages.inria.fr/), see [cado-nfs.txt](workdir/cado-nfs.txt).
+It requires 32GB memory as well on the last step.

 ![](screenshots/1.png)